-Vanilla is superb, pure and white and thick and monomaniacally delicious.
-It is the true Custardhead’s choice.
+Vanilla is pure and white and thick and monomaniacally delicious.
 Vanilla and Swiss chocolate are always available.
 But Kopp’s makes a new and different flavor every single day of the year.
-One of our fondest memories of long ago is of Caramel Apple with mixed nuts that was the featured attraction August 31st, 1995; on August 17, 2000, the flavor du jour was Key Lime Pie custard; on September 26, 2000, we savored German Chocolate Cake, with caramel, coconut, fudge and walnut chunks; and just the other day, we were lucky enough to pass through on January 17, 2002, when the featured flavor was “Trois Chocolate,” a ménage of white chocolate, dark chocolate, and Swiss chocolate custards.
+One of our fondest memories of long ago is of Caramel Apple with mixed nuts that was the featured attraction August 31st, 1995; on August 17, 2000, the flavor du jour was Key Lime Pie custard; on September 26, 2000, we savored German Chocolate Cake, with caramel, coconut, fudge and walnut chunks; and when we were lucky enough to pass through on January 17, 2002, the featured flavor was “Trois Chocolate,” a ménage of white chocolate, dark chocolate, and Swiss chocolate custards.
 You can always have a turtle sundae, which is one of the best in the Midwest.

 In addition to the Port Washington Road Location, Kopp's has locations at 18880 Bluemound Rd. in Brookfield and 7631 W. Layton Ave., in Greenfield.